Celine Dion Shares Rare Photos Of Twins Nelson & Eddy On Instagram As She Wishes Them A Happy 9th Birthday

 Cheers to the New Year!
 We wish you great health, much happiness and may all your dreams come true! – Céline, RC, Nelson and Eddy xx… .
 Santé à cette nouvelle année !
 Nous vous souhaitons une excellente santé, beaucoup de bonheur et que tous vos rêves se réalisent ! – Céline, RC, Nelson et Eddy xx… . . ???? : @denisetruscello

-Celine’s husband Rene, the father of her three sons, died in 2016.
-Since then the 51-year-old singer has focused on performing and parenting her three sons.
+Dion’s husband, Rene, the father of her three sons, died in 2016.
+Since then, the 51-year-old singer has focused on performing and parenting her three sons.
 She has also fought back against questions and criticism regarding her health.

 Dion’s weight at times has been the topic of conversation among fans across social media.
-She has pushed back against any insinuation that she is in poor health or is too thin, dismissing any questions that she hs any issues.
+She has pushed back against any insinuation that she is in poor health or is too thin, dismissing any questions that she has any issues.

-Fans of Celine Dion’s may not get a chance to see updates on her twin sons Nelson and Eddy often, but based on this latest post, it surely has been worth the wait.
+Fans of Dion’s may not get a chance to see updates on her twin sons Nelson and Eddy often, but based on this latest post, it surely has been worth the wait.
 The singer’s supporters would likely love to see more frequent posts featuring Dion’s sons, but it looks like she tries to maintain a sense of privacy for them most of the time.

 View this post on Instagram